gabrielbrian/markdown-rag/README.md

 ## Usage
 1.  **Chat**: Ask questions about your documents.
 The system searches across all files in `llm_sources`.
+2.  **View Sources**: Expand the "Sources Used" section in the chat to see the exact text blocks used to generate the answer.
-2.  **Rebuild Knowledge Base**: If you add/remove files or change the LLM provider, click the **"Rebuild Knowledge Base"** button in the sidebar to re-process everything.
+3.  **Rebuild Knowledge Base**: If you add/remove files or change the LLM provider, click the **"Rebuild Knowledge Base"** button in the sidebar to re-process everything.

+## Architecture & Optimizations
+- **Async Pipeline**: The ingestion process (`preprocess.py` and `rag_engine.py`) is fully asynchronous, utilizing `asyncio.gather` to process chunks in parallel.
+- **Token Optimization**: Instead of passing the full document text to the LLM for every chunk's context generation, we generate a **Global Summary** once per file and pass that summary to the chunk enrichment prompt.
+This reduces token usage by ~90% for large files.
+- **Metadata Separation**: Enriched context (breadcrumbs, questions, summary) is prepended to the text for the embedding model but separated by `---CONTENT---`.
+The UI intelligently hides this metadata to keep citations clean.

 ## Tuning
 - **Chunk Size**: Adjusted in `preprocess.py` (default: 2000 chars for MD).